F-6t BIG FOOT

 |Fought by: Sonic|

-F-6t BIG FOOT is a Ground/Air Combat Walker robot, part of the GUN's military force.
+F-6t BIG FOOT is a Ground/Air Combat Walker robot, part of the G.U.N. military force.
 It's controlled by an agent of said organization and is capable of moving by walking or hovering, and attacks by firing a Gatling gun on the former case while launching homing missile volleys on the latter.
-It's the first boss encountered in the Hero side story of Sonic Adventure 2 and fought by Sonic after City Escape, Who GUN confuses Sonic for Shadow the Hedgehog.
+It's the first boss encountered in the Hero side story of Sonic Adventure 2 and fought by Sonic after City Escape, who GUN confuses Sonic for Shadow the Hedgehog.

 The setting is the outskirts of City Escape at night, with some of the same billboards plus a Phantasy Star Online one.
 The boss arena is circular and has four wooden containers, which will be eventually be destroyed by bullets.
 The robot can leave the arena to the outliers and destroy the containers there as well, but they’re not reachable by Sonic.